denisebitca/festplayer/README.md

 **It is mandatory that you change the logo included with this repository (located in ./images/logo.png) after forking, if you plan to use the player publically.**

 ## Screenshots

+*Be aware that the screenshots do not reflect the latest version, as the UI is being constantly changed.*

 ### *Mobile interface:*
 ![Screenshot 1](https://i.imgur.com/H5AUl0v.png)
 ### *Computer interface:*